byuitechops/edit-files-extension/designDocuments/functionOverview.md

 Parameters | Details
 --|---
-filepath | Used to determine the filename when opening the file into the edit window
+filepath: String | Used to determine the filename when opening the file into the edit window

 Returns | Details
 --|---